 The first is the guest service and interaction elements – those things our guests see and experience.

-The second is the behind-the-scenes elements which we can influence at the enterprise level: purchasing decisions; service design; energy procurement; handling of waste; water management; insulation; landscaping and so on.
+The second is the behind-the-scenes elements that we can influence at the enterprise level: purchasing decisions; service design; energy procurement; handling of waste; water management; insulation; landscaping and so on.

 The third element is the community infrastructure and service piece – waste management; water supply; external energy supply and renewable choices; co-operative activities around land management – pest and weed reporting and control programmes; co-ordinated revegetation programmes and the like.

 A fourth piece is the establishment and marketing of destination culture, which can be either deliberative or “random”.
-What I mean here is that deliberative setting of destination culture is where there is a conscious planned effort to identify and define what the place stands for and what expectations are set in the minds of potential travellers.
-This includes branding, choice of destination descriptors, images used and the tone of marketing material which industry and agency partners create.
+What I mean here is that the deliberative setting of destination culture is where there is a conscious planned effort to identify and define what the place stands for and what expectations are set in the minds of potential travelers.
+This includes branding, choice of destination descriptors, images used, and the tone of marketing material which industry and agency partners create.